CJH3139/MineSkript/README.md

 - [x] Lexer, pattern-matching parser and a suspendable interpreter
 - [x] Events, effects, conditions and expressions listed above
 - [x] Script loading, `/mineskript reload` and per-line error reporting
-- [ ] In-game verification on a real client
+- [x] Verified in game on a real client
 - [ ] Variables and `set`
 - [ ] `while` and looping over lists
 - [ ] Functions